 One of the most effective tools for protecting, preserving and passing on wealth to heirs is the spendthrift trust.
 This type of trust contains clauses specifically aimed at preventing beneficiaries from squandering their inheritance.
 People who want to leave substantial amounts of money to their adult children or grandchildren, but do not trust them to manage it wisely, often use spendthrift trusts.
+If the term spendthrift trust is new to you, contact the Law Office of Justin M. Gilbert, PC. at (615) 398-1860 to speak with a Spendthrift Trusts Lawyer in Nashville, TN.
+Our Tennessee Spendthrift Trusts Attorney will explain how this kind of trust works and will help you decide if this is the kind of trust you should be setting up.

 ADVANTAGES OF SPENDTHRIFT TRUSTS